habdig7oficial/springboot-wtt25/HTTP_DELETE.md

 }
 ```

-In this code we are mapping the method deleteAsset to the DELETE HTTP verb when the resouce /assets/{assetname} is requested.
+In this code we are mapping the method deleteFranchises to the DELETE HTTP verb when the resouce /franchises/{franchisesname} is requested.
-Note that the deleteAsset method returns a message informing that the asset was deleted.
+Note that the deleteFranchises method returns a message informing that the franchises was deleted.

 Save the file and to compile and run, in the command line, execute the command: